saltstack/salt-enhancement-proposals/0000-readd-point-zero.md

 [unresolved]: #unresolved-questions

 What parts of the design are still TBD?
 Do we need to do this with supported major versions of Salt?
 If so, how and when?
+Updated: 2021-JUN-22 Answer: No, it is not the intent of this SEP to revisit the past releases, but to set for the standard operating procedure and the process going forward.
+If warranted to re-release a major version of Salt originally released as `####` without the point zero, likely it would need separate analysis and discussion.
+Today, and for this SEP it is to adjust the processs for future major releases, only.

 # Drawbacks
 [drawbacks]: #drawbacks

 Why should we *not* do this?
 Please consider:

-- Implementation cost, both in term of code size and complexity.
-This change will revert complexities in the current code base and return it to a previous state, and will cost time and effort to revert the changes, plus change any previous versions, if decided.
+- Implementation cost, both in term of code size and complexity, exist.
+This change will revert complexities in the current code base and return it to a previous state, and will cost time and effort to revert the changes.
 - Integration of this feature with other existing and planned features - this shouldn't be an problem, but is likely a risk.
 - Cost of migrating existing Salt setups (is it a breaking change?).
-No this should be a correction to breaking packaging with SEP 14 changes in the first release of Salt with version `3000`.
+No this should be a correction to breaking packaging with SEP 14 changes in the first release of Salt with version `3000` but isn't an attempt to re-release.
 - Documentation (would Salt documentation need to be re-organized or altered?)
 Yes, any reference to major release as `3000` instead of `300x.0` such as `3001` `3002` and `3003` this likely will need to be corrected in the .rst files but can be left as-is on any non-code or linked documenation such a blog posts, social media, and the like.
+- Inconsisencies will exist and this SEP is one attempt at mitigation, likely there are other ways to improve and we can cite this SEP in all documentation and likely write a blog post or other content, as well.
+- Unknown risks are common and likely and can be added once identified.

 There are tradeoffs to choosing any path.
 Attempt to identify them here.